Kakasbos

 Kakasbos (in Ancient Greek Κακασβος, but discovered only under the dative declination Κακασβω) is an ancient Anatolian deity.
 Linked to Herakles at latest at the beginning of the Roman Imperial Era, he has been venerated exclusively in Southern Asia Minor, more precisely in Lycia and Pisidia.
 As a club-bearing horse rider god, Kakasbos seems to be related to protection against wild dangers, but this hypothesis is still discussed among historians.

 Etymology

-Scholarship suggests that the second part of the name, asbos, is related to words for horse in the Anatolian languages and, ultimately, derives from PIE *h1ekwos.
+Scholarship suggests that the second part of the name, asbos, is related to words for horse in the Anatolian languages and, ultimately, derives from Proto-Indo-European language *h₁éḱwos.
+A Lycian name, Xaxakba (or χaχakba), is also assumed to be "identical" to Kakasbos, from a reconstructed *Xaxasba, the second stem, *-asba, meaning 'horse'.

 Mythology

-The mythology around Kakasbos is unfortunately unknown since no text revealing this aspect of his cult has been unearth until now.
-The probability of such discovery stays thin when we consider that Lycians did only produce a very small amount of texts, let alone texts that are not administrative or funerary in subject.
+The mythology around Kakasbos is unfortunately unknown since no text revealing this aspect of his cult has been unearthed until now.
+The probability of such a discovery stays thin when we consider that Lycians only produced a very small amount of texts, let alone texts that are not administrative or funerary in subject.
 Moreover, Greeks and Romans did not seem to be interested to Lycian and Pisidian cults.
 Only a tiny amount of texts mention Lycian or Pisidian deities such as Maseis or Tarchunt.